seanslma/maki/Python/API/Response.md

 To prevent browser show large amount of data
 - set `Content-Disposition` header to Response using the `attachment` parameter and passing a filename

-parquet is 4x faster than json and 8x faster than csv.
-Why csv is slow?
+parquet similar to json and 8x faster than csv.
+Why csv is slow - not compressed?
 ```
 import io
 import requests